Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ```

 Notes:
 - RSI is computed on closed bars only, matching MT5's default RSI(14) close/Wilder.
+Period is always 14 (requests ignore any other period).
 - `times_*` arrays align 1:1 with `rsi[]` and correspond to the closed bars beginning at index `period` in the closed OHLC sequence.
 - For exact parity with MT5, request the broker‑suffixed symbol (e.g., `EURUSDm`).